tdwg/bdq/tg2/_build_review/templates/standard_landing/standard_landing-header.md

       <td valign="top">
 		:orange_book:
         <strong><a href="./docs/tutorial/index.md">Tutorial: From Use Case to Test</a></strong><br>
-        Worked example that clarifies the logic behind tests you implement.
+        Worked example that clarifies the logic behind Tests you implement.
       </td>
       <td valign="top">
       </td>